 Libera Single Pass E is a single pass beam position processor.
-With its flexible digital signal processing it can process various filling patterns from single bunch to CW and it can be integrated with the machine protection system (Interlock detection).
-The modular platform hosts up to four BPM modules, a timing module and optionally a gigabit data exchange (GDX) module.
+With its flexible digital signal processing, it can process various filling patterns from single bunch to CW and it can be integrated with the machine protection system (Interlock detection).
+The modular platform hosts up to four BPM modules, a timing module and optionally a gigabit data exchange (GDX) module for real-time data streaming.

 Extensions: Real-time data streaming, serial I/O interface.

 Accessories: Libera DWC.

-Figure 13: Libera Single Pass E front panel (block diagram)
+Figure 15: Libera Single Pass E front panel (block diagram)